robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-can-you-create-an-effective-learning-environment/autumn-week-4-ect-theory.md

 ## Non-verbal Intervention

-'Non-verbal Intervention’ is when you use gestures or your proximity to a pupil to mitigate low-level disruption in a non-invasive way.
+‘Non-verbal Intervention’ is when you use gestures or your proximity to a pupil to mitigate low-level disruption in a non-invasive way.

 The advantage of this technique is that the teaching does not stop while the disruption is being addressed, so the flow of the lesson is not interrupted in any way.
 It is also a respectful way to refocus pupils because it gives them an opportunity to self-regulate their behaviour without being shamed or embarrassed in front of their peers.